 There are a few things you’ll consider before you choose which hand blender is good for you.
 The basic differences are as follows –

 While some hand blenders are operated with electricity, some are battery operated.
 The latter is generally heavier.

 2. Blenders with and without attachments

-Some blenders come as a standalone while others come with chopping and whisking attachments which make it a complete kitchen unit
+Some blenders come as a standalone while others come with chopping and whisking attachments which make it a complete kitchen unit.

 From 200w to 600w, some commercial blenders can work their whisk within minutes with huge quantities of food while the ones with low motor speeds may sometimes not give the best blend.

-Simple non-portable blenders can be generally operated with just one hand while some non-portable blenders are heavy and even come with safety switches which mandate that they be used with both hands.
+Simple non-portable blenders can be generally operated with just one hand while some non-portable blenders are heavy and even come with safety switches which mandate that they can be used with both hands.